About My Blog

 11. About the IRA.

-12. This version, although it seems like it needs more, has one anti-right line, which is to some degree in conflict with the politics behind the original.
+12. 12.
+This version has one anti-racist line, which is in conflict with the politics behind the original.
 I talk about why that’s important here.

 As instability and resistance spreads, the BA settles in